 Orion dominates our February evenings, striding mid-way up from the southern horizon by 8 o’clock, accompanied by the brightest star in our night skies, Sirius, below and left of Orion, marking the nose of the Great Dog.
-High in the south, Taurus, the Bull charges at Orion, as the Big Dipper begins to lift higher into the northeast.
-Mars remains the lone planet in view, high in the southwest in the evening, and setting toward midnight.
-Mercury quickly falls into the Sun’s glare after it January display, joining Venus, while Jupiter and Saturn return to the morning twilight at the end of the month.
+High in the south, Taurus, the Bull charges at Orion, protecting the Seven Sisters to his right.
+In the northeast, the Big Dipper begins to lift higher, hinting at changes coming as Spring approaches next month.
+Jupiter fades into the twilight by mid-month, shifting all the planet action into the morning skies.
+Saturn passes behind the Sun, and along with Mercury is lost in the Sun’s glare.
+Venus and Mars spend this romantic month together in the early mornings, while inching just a little higher, visible just after 6 to start the month, and about 5:45 AM at month’s end.

 Learn more about our universe by checking out the Eye on the Night Sky.